fmxsh/tot-ontology/README.md

 #### Identity

+New: Any semantic attribution is defined here in _identity_ if we are doing conceptual definitions separated from semantic attribution.
+In all other categories, we work with concepts.
+In the category _identity_, all concepts are done and _idenity_ concludes the conceptual models's identity.
+Thus, having all concepts outlined, it is fit to semantically attribute them to things of the real which stands apart from the conceptual domain.
+For example, stating that the concept `checked` is semantically attributed to the character sequence `(x)`.
+Semantic attribution falls under _identity_ because the conceptual model's real counterpart is part of the identity, as that counterpart is actually the complete description and expression of that which the conceptual model tries to outline.

+_Identity_ is the emergent, conclusive definition, the totality, that arises from the constitution, constraint, and emergence of a thing.
+Once all its generative structure is outlined, the identity is what the thing _is_, and thus becomes the anchor for referring to it.

+The many things that map to representational medium (reality, characters in a computer etc), are viewed as identities...
+That is, they are sub-identeties of the identity of the _conceptual model_.
+So the _identity_ `checked` maps to `(x)`, to illustrate with the previous example.

+_Identity_ is also the public interface while _constitution_, _constraint_ and _emergence_ constitutes the private interface, to use terms of programming languages where a class has a public interface of functions and internal private ones used only by itself or by other parts in the same chain of inheritance.

+---

 The combination of the content of _constitution_, _constraint_ and _emergence_ (defined below) leads the emergence of a category _identity_.
 This category emerges naturally merely by constitution, constraint, and emergence all being present and related.
 Identity is the object as it is in its completeness, with all the parts of the prior categories.
 This category simply reflects the totality of the _conceptual model_ and, unlike the other three categories, does not contribute something new.
 It concludes what the conceptual model is.
 It is the declarative category that, based in the other three generative categories, declares conclusively what the specific _conceptual model_ is.
 This category is influenced by perceptual differentiation, in that the perceiver is able to perceive the conceptual model as a whole as a distinct unit.
 This category, and consequently the other three that base it, are subject to the perceivers self-interest.
 The perceiver, in prioritizing things believed to be useful, will seek to construct a _conceptual model_ that responds to what the perceiver sees as useful.
 Thus, the mental engagement to come to understand a certain _conceptual model_ is influenced by the interest of the perceiver.
 The author of this document, for example, finds it potentially more useful at this moment to create this _conceptual model_ that is a model of the general pattern of all possible models, rather than conceptualizing bird sounds.
 The authors exploration in quest of something useful, is also part of it, because not everything is planned from the start, but step by step, work on this very _conceptual model_ called _structure of conceptual models_ by inventing, evaluating, selecting and discarding its parts.
 Some conceptual models are intuitively understood by interaction with the world and need no explicit clarity, while other conceptual models are the result of rigorous thinking and rely on explicit language to convey something to complex to spontaneously understand deeply by moment to moment intuition.

 Identity is the expression of a _thing_ in its completeness.
 The _thing_ itself, is an expression of itself in completeness.
 In the _structure of conceptual models_, the _thing_ is analyzed by the way of the analytical fundamental structure, which is the _structure of conceptual models_.
 By the mentioned analysis, the identity of an object can be described as a conclusion of its constitution, constraints, and emergence, such that a perceiver has enough structur to perception to be able to recognize the thing itself as occuring in perception.
 This is very easy to prove.
 The perceiver of this text will have enough structured perception to perceive the _thingness_ of the following (which was an example explained earlier): `1f 8b 08 00 00 00 00 00 00 03`.
 The perceiver can only perceive this as meaningful if the _thingness_ of it has first been analyzed and known in some way.
 If analyzed by applying _structure of conceptual models_, the perceiver will have exhausting perceptual clarity in perceiving it.
 A poor analysis will yield a perception of it as thing such as "it's probably a header of some sort" and such understanding is arrived at by analyzing it against a set of prior experiences, fragments of knowledge and inference.
 What thing is perceived in this case, meaning, what thing comes into meaningful existence for the perceiver, depends on the perceivers values directing attention to either analyze this thing to know it, or to not do it.
 The knowing of things, and the degree of clarity, comes to determine the course of a perceivers experiences, where the perceiver naturally has interest in certain experiences.
 Knowing of certain things is required for certain jobs.
 Knowing of edible plants is crucial in a certain survival situation.